 Are a Roof Inspection and an Estimate the Same Thing?

-A roof inspection, on the other hand, involves having a roofing contractor go over your roof with a fine-tooth comb to assess the condition of your roof and identify any potential problems.
+A roof inspection involves having a roofing contractor examine your roof with a fine-tooth comb to assess its condition and identify potential problems.
+An inspection is part of your roof’s preventative maintenance plan.

 How Much Does a Roof Inspection Cost?